Bruce Loxton: HMAS Canberra

 Loxton was 18 and a midshipman on the ship's bridge of HMAS Canberra when it was sunk at the Battle of Savo Island.
 During the attack, a shell struck him and he was badly wounded.
 In all, 84 Australian personnel died on Canberra.
 On their return to Sydney, Rear Admiral Gerard Muirhead-Gould, the officer in charge of the Sydney naval area, told the crew of Canberra that they should feel ashamed that their ship had been sunk by gunfire without firing a shot in return.
-This annoyed Loxton for many years after the war, and he later set out to establish what had in fact happened.
-In 1994 he co-authored the book, Shame of Savo, analysing the strategy, operations, communications, tactics and command of the attack.
+This annoyed Loxton for many years after the war, and he later set out to what had happened.
+In 1994, he co-authored the book, Shame of Savo, analysing the strategy, operations, communications, tactics, and command of the attack.
 He claimed that the American destroyer USS Bagley inadvertently torpedoed Canberra, crippling her through friendly fire before she could fire a shot.